vladimiry/keepasshttp-client/README.md

     client
         .associate()
         .then(() => {
+            // at this stage (after successful associating) key and id are setup as a members of the client instance
+            // so now we are ready to initiate the "get-logins" request
-            // cache key/id for future use
+            // but let's first cache initialized key/id for future use nconf.set("id", client.id);
-            nconf.set("id", client.id);
             nconf.set("key", client.key);
             nconf.save(() => {
-                // at this stage key and id are initialized, so we can initiate "get-logins" request client.getLogins({url: "https://domain.com"})
+                client.getLogins({url: "https://domain.com"})
                     .then((response) => {
                         console.log(JSON.stringify(response, null, 4));